mblanfordpf/TipTapPlayground/README.md

 # Background

 This is a very basic, proof-of-concept example of creating an editor with the ability to add merge tags through buttons and through typing the prefix `{{` in the editor.
+We are using the TipTap library, with a number of extensions/plugins, plus one I have added (this is currently a lightly modified version of the Mention extension).

 # Output